Hennmeister/kv-store/README.md

 #### Step 3 Experiment 2

 In this experiment, we explore how get performance varies as we vary the number of bits per entry used for your Bloom filters.
 Then, for each value of number of bits per entry being tested, we create a database with the desired number of filter bits and 1MB of memtable, load 256 MB worth of data and time the time it takes to query from that database.
 For all experiments, we make sure that the keys we are inserting and querying are consistent across databases so that the experiment is a valid comparison.
 In other words, we insert the same keys and also query consistent keys in the same order so that the databases are beind compared under exactly the same load.
+In addition, we allocate a big enough buffer pool to guarantee that all our bloom filters fit in memory and do not add to I/O overheads.

 We plot the throughput graph below: